Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Introduction

 \subsubsection{Notations and conventions}

-In this paper we will work with a fixed base field $k$, of characteristic 0, that will be considered to be the field of fractions of a Dedekind domain $\mathscr{O}_{k}$.
-Throughout all this paper, we will freely employ the language of derived geometry, $\infty$-categories, and higher algebra.
-In this setting we will follow the notations of \cite{HTT} and in particular we denote with $\m{S}$ the $\infty$-category of spaces.
-All rings and modules considered will be derived (unless explicitly stated otherwise).
-In particular a module over an algebra $A$ will be an object in its derived $\infty$-category as explained in \cite[Chapter 7]{HA}, we will denote this category by $\Mod_{A}$, its subcategory of algebra objects by $\CAlg_{A}$ and its opposite category by $\Aff_{A}$.
-When we speak about (derived) algebraic stacks we consider the \'etale topology on the category ($\Daff_{k}$) $\Aff_{k}$.
-In the rigid analytic setting we denote with ($\Dafd_{k}$) $\Afd_{k}$ the category of (derived) affinoid spaces over $k$, we can speak about derived analytic stack we consider the \'etale topology on the category $\Dafd_{k}$.
-For derived geometry, we will follow the notations of \cite{SAG} in the algebraic and formal setting, and in the analytic one the main references are \cite{anmap} and \cite{derhom}.
-Finally all the algebraic spaces considered will be separated and of finite type.
+In this paper, we work with a fixed base field $k$ of characteristic $0$.
+In the context of formal schemes, we further assume that $k$ is the field of fractions of a discrete valuation ring (DVR) $\mathscr{O}_{k}$, complete with respect to the $\mathfrak{m}$-adic topology.
+Additionally, in the non-Archimedean setting, we require the field $k$ to be complete.
+Throughout this paper, we freely employ the language of derived geometry, $\infty$-categories, and higher algebra.
+In this setting, we follow the conventions of \cite{HTT}; in particular, we denote by $\m{S}$ the $\infty$-category of spaces.
+All rings and modules considered are derived unless explicitly stated otherwise.
+In particular, a module over an algebra $A$ will be an object in its derived $\infty$-category, as explained in \cite[Chapter 7]{HA}.
+We denote this category by $\Mod_{A}$, its subcategory of algebra objects by $\CAlg_{A}$, and the opposite category of $\CAlg_{A}$ by $\Aff_{A}$.
+When discussing (derived) algebraic stacks, we equip the category $\Aff_{k}$ (or $\Daff_{k}$) with the \'etale topology.
+In the rigid analytic setting, we denote by $\Dafd_{k}$ the \cat of derived affinoid spaces, as defined in \cite[Definition 7.3]{derived}.
+Similarly, in the underived setting, we denote by $\Afd_{k}$ the category of affinoid spaces over $k$.
+When working with derived analytic stacks, we consider the \'etale topology on the category $\Dafd_{k}$.
+For derived geometry, we follow the notation of \cite{SAG} in the algebraic and formal settings, while in the rigid analytic setting, our main references are \cite{anmap} and \cite{derhom}.
+Furthermore, all formal schemes and rigid analytic varieties are assumed to be topologically of finite type, quasi-compact, and separated.